 After so many decades in this business, we often forget that other people may not know some of the daily terms important to advertising, marketing, and design.
 As mindful as we are about cutting the designer jargon during meetings, emails, and calls, the occasional designer-y term still finds its way out.

 So for those times and others when you find yourself needing to speak Designer here are some terms most often used and/or misunderstood.

 WTH is kerning and tracking?

 Kerning is simply adjusting the space between two letters.
 It is often manipulated to achieve better legibility or visual space.
 It is very similar to tracking, which generally means to adjust the spacing along the entire word.
 A reader can really notice kerning when it is applied to a large printed headline (it is tougher to manipulate kerning or tracking on digital headlines – not impossible, but tougher).
 In the image below, take a look at the difference between these three versions of the same word.
-Kerning has been applied to the one on the right, tracking applied to the one on the left.
+Kerning has been applied to the one on the left, tracking applied to the one on the right.